What are the causes of adhesive capsulitis impingement?

 There are two ways to approach treatment for adhesive capsulitis.
 Patients who get the injury during everyday life or because of causal sports can simply rest.
 Using the shoulder less and avoiding activities that strain the area will help decrease pain and stiffness gradually.
 Over the counter medicine can also help with both pain and inflammation during the days where it is especially uncomfortable.
 Sports medicine treatment is a good option for those who want a drug-free, natural healing treatment.

-Patients who are more serious athletes or who want a more robust solution can book an appointment with a sports medicine doctor in Austin, TX at Spinal Rehab & Sports Medicine.
+Patients who are more serious athletes or who want a more robust solution can book an appointment with a sports medicine doctor in Austin, TX at Spinal Rehab and Sports Medicine.
 Dr. Bob Meyer has extensive experience treating sports injuries and helping patients with shoulder issues, providing sports injury treatment and can treat your condition as well.